Zolpidem: Adverse effects

-Zolpidem increases risk of depression, falls and bone fracture, poor driving, suppressed respiration, and has been associated with an increased risk of death.
+Zolpidem increases the risk of depression, falls and bone fracture, poor driving, suppressed respiration and has been associated with an increased risk of death.
 Upper and lower respiratory infections are also common (experienced by 1–10% of people).

 Residual 'hangover' effects, such as sleepiness and impaired psychomotor and cognitive function, may persist into the day following nighttime administration.
 Such effects may impair the ability of users to drive safely and increase risks of falls and hip fractures.
-Around 3% of people taking zolpidem are likely to break a bone as a result of a fall due to impaired coordination caused by the drug.
+In January 2013, the FDA issued a safety communication addressing next-morning cognitive impairment associated with the drug.
+In May 2013, the FDA recommended avoiding activities requiring alertness the day after using extended-release formulations.